brainllc/mindful-breathing-app/LESSONS_LEARNED.md

 - **Solution**: Added automatic cleanup in registration endpoint - detect duplicate email constraint violations, clean up orphaned records, and retry insertion
 - **Code**: Check for PostgreSQL error code `23505` and `users_email_unique` constraint violation

+### 7. **Improved Registration User Experience**
+- **Problem**: After successful registration, users only saw a toast message and remained on the registration form - poor completion experience
+- **Why**: Users need clear guidance on next steps and reinforcement of the value proposition to encourage email confirmation follow-through
+- **Solution**: Created dedicated `/registration-success` page with thank you message, clear email confirmation instructions, premium benefits showcase, and next steps
+- **UX Impact**: Better conversion rate as users understand what they've gained and what to do next

 ---

 ## 🧠 **Key Technical Insights**